 The Battle of North Fields is over—or so Aliza Bentaine, now a Daired, fervently wants to believe.
 But rumors are spreading of an unseen monster ravaging the isolated Castle Selwyn on the northern border of the kingdom.
 When the mysterious Lord Selwyn summons Aliza and Alastair from their honeymoon, they must travel with their dragon Akarra through the Tekari-infested Old Wilds of Arle to answer his call.

 And they are not alone on this treacherous journey.
 Shadowing the dragonriders is an ancient evil, a harbinger of a dark danger of which the Worm was only a foretaste.
 And soon Aliza realizes the terrible truth: the real war is only beginning.

 Why You Should Read It: Look, you know what I’m going to say.
 Any reimagining of Pride and Prejudice is a must-read in my mind.
 I love the fantasy elements of this series.
 Grab a copy of the first book, Heartstone, before picking up Dragonshadow.
 You’ll finish it quickly!
 I admit it was weird to see the bones of Pride and Prejudice among the hobgoblins, wyverns, and dragons!

 So, there you have it.
 The 15 fall book releases I cannot wait to read!
 It’s an interesting mix to be sure.
 Which is exactly how I like my TRL!
 Happy reading everyone!

 Do you see any books that pique your interest?
 What fall book releases are you most excited about?
 Want to know what else is on my TRL?
-Drop me a line below and let’s chat everything books!If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Drop me a line below and let’s chat everything books!Pin this article to read later!
+And make sure to follow us on Pinterest.